rust-lang/rust/doc/rust.md

   second decimal literal.
 * A single _decimal literal_ followed by an _exponent_.

 By default, a floating-point literal is of type `float`.
 A floating-point literal may be followed (immediately, without any spaces) by a _floating-point suffix_, which changes the type of the literal.
-There are only two floating-point suffixes: `f32` and `f64`.
-Each of these gives the floating point literal the associated type, rather than `float`.
+There are three floating-point suffixes: `f` (for the base `float` type), `f32`, and `f64` (the 32-bit and 64-bit floating point types).

 A set of suffixes are also reserved to accommodate literal support for types corresponding to reserved tokens.
 The reserved suffixes are `f16`,